AJschoons/OneSound/README.md

 OneSound is an app that lets everyone at a party or event be the DJ.

-How it works:<br>
+How it works:<br />
 When you're hosting a party, you create a Party in our app, and you and your friends join that Party.
 Within that Party, you add the songs you want to hear, you vote up/down on the songs your friends add, and our app creates a live, updated playlist based on what everyone wants to hear.
 The music plays through the Party host's device, and guests do the voting and song submission through their personal phones.

-My roles in the project include:
+My roles in the project include:<br />
-•Implementing the complete native iOS application in Swift to interface with the OneSound API, Facebook iOS SDK, and SoundCloud API
+•Implementing the complete native iOS application in Swift to interface with the OneSound API, Facebook iOS SDK, and SoundCloud API<br />
-•Collaborating in the development of OneSound's iOS, Android, web, and backend implementations •Designing the logo, colors, mobile user experience, and mobile user interface
+•Collaborating in the development of OneSound's iOS, Android, web, and backend implementations<br />
+•Designing the logo, colors, IOS mobile user experience/interface<br />

 It was developed by Phil Prescher, Ryan Casler, Tanay Salpekar, and myself.
 Phil did our server-side programming with primarily Sinatra in Ruby, Ryan did our Android App in Java, I developed our iOS app in Swift, and Tanay helped with all the different apps.